Cargill doubles annual earnings after strong quarter

 Quarterly revenues rose 4 percent to $35.4 billion while full-year revenues totaled $136.7 billion, up 2 percent from last year’s $133.9 billion.
 If Cargill was a publicly held company, those revenues would place it at No. 10 on the Fortune 500 list, between Valero Energy and Ford Motor Co.

-“It was a tough year for North American beef and pork,” MacLennan said, citing soaring feed costs and the idling of Cargill’s huge beef plant in Plainview, Texas, in January.
-“With less capacity and lower feed costs on the horizon means it has shown some signs of improvement.”

-Standard & Poor’s ratings analyst Chris Johnson said Cargill’s performance marked a significant rebound from a year ago and S&P is reviewing whether Cargill should be in line for a debt rating upgrade to stable from its current negative outlook.
+Standard & Poor’s ratings analyst Chris Johnson told Reuters that Cargill’s performance marked a significant rebound from a year ago and is reviewing whether Cargill will be in line for a debt rating upgrade to stable from its current negative outlook.

 “At the end of the day they are largely meeting our expectations,” said Johnson, noting he had been waiting for Cargill’s beef segment to show signs of improvement, which it did in the fourth quarter.